jerrymf/sClass.js/README.md

 [![Build Status](https://travis-ci.org/jerrymf/sClass.js.svg?branch=master)](https://travis-ci.org/jerrymf/sClass.js)

-Small JS utility for defining classes, performing inheritance and implementing interfaces.
-It is easy to use and supported IE8 and all modern browsers.
+Small JS utility for class defining, making inheritance and implementing interfaces.
+It is easy to use and it supports IE8 and all modern browsers.

 ## Installation